PavanRangani/docs/docs/prd/users/users.md

 ### System Rule

 - Applicable only for `Active Users`.
+- This action is available only for  `Non-Admin user`.

 ### UX Rule

-- This action is applicable only  `Non-Admin user`.
+- Show toast message of success on action of `Make Admin`.

 ### UI Rule

 - This action is applicable on vertmore of active user records.
+- Toast message is : `Marked as admin successfully`.